-This post originally appeared on The Huffington Post March 4, 2015.
+This post by Erin Worsham, CASE Executive Director, originally appeared on The Huffington Post March 4, 2015.

 Our team at CASE has studied social entrepreneurship and scaling social impact for over a decade.
 During that time, one thing that has been clear is that organizations striving to achieve impact at scale are most successful when they leverage the strengths of all sectors – nonprofit, for-profit and government.